Menards: 20th century

 Menards was founded as Menard Cashway Lumber.
-In the early 1980s, the "Cashway Lumber" name was dropped and the business became simply known to this day as Menards (though it was spelled with an apostrophe-s well into the 1980s).
+In 1984, the "Cashway Lumber" name was dropped and the business became simply known to this day as Menards (though it was spelled with an apostrophe-s well into the 1980s).

 21st century

 In 2000, the company opened its 150th store.
 During the early and mid 2000s, Menards expanded into Ohio.

 In 2007, Menards opened its third and fourth distribution centers in Holiday City, Ohio, and Shelby, Iowa, which are 669000 sqft and 735000 sqft, respectively.
-In 2008, the company expanded into Missouri.
+In 2008, the company expanded further into the United States Mid-south in Missouri.
 In 2009, Menards opened its first Wyoming location in Casper.
 Then it was followed by another location in Gillette and one more in Cheyenne.
 In 2011, the company expanded into Kansas.
 In 2012, Menards opened its first Kentucky location in Owensboro.
 Six more locations opened in Kentucky; one in Louisville, another in Paducah, another in Elizabethtown, another in Florence, another in Bowling Green, and the last one in Richmond.

 In 2020, Menards expanded into West Virginia, opening four locations in that state: one in Wheeling, another in Morgantown, another in Barboursville and the last one in Bridgeport.
 There will be a fifth Menards in West Virginia in Parkersburg, followed by a sixth location in Charleston.

 A fifth manufacturing and distribution center in Ravenna, Ohio began construction in Spring 2022 after a two-year-long delay.
 The distribution center in Ravenna will supplement the chain's expansion into Northeast Ohio and Western Pennsylvania.
 Menards announced in 2022 that it would open its first Pennsylvania location in Washington.
 A second Menards in Uniontown has been delayed.